Buying a Vehicle

 National Motor Vehicle Title Information System (NMVTIS)

-- NMVTIS is a national vehicle database established to help protect consumers from vehicle related fraud.
+- NMVTIS is a national vehicle electronic system established to help protect consumers from vehicle related fraud.
 A consumer can obtain information on the vehicle’s title, history and condition by obtaining a vehicle history report from an NMVTIS approved provider.

 Check Vehicle History